 - Corporation Tax

-From 1 April 2009, HMRC will have one set of powers allowing them to:
+HMRC now have one set of powers allowing them to:

 - visit businesses to inspect premises, assets and records

 - ask taxpayers and connected third parties for more information and documents

 HMRC compliance checks or check of self assessment tax return are powered by the legislation at Schedule 36 of the Finance Act 2008.